barrettab/DSND_Capstone_Sparkify/README.md

 # DSND_Capstone_Sparkify

 **Background**

-This project is all about using Apache Spark and how you can use to to handle big data to create a model that will predict customer churn for a fictional music streaming company created by Udacity called "Sparkify"
+This project is all about using Apache Spark and how you can use to to handle big data to create a model that will predict customer churn for a fictional music streaming company created by Udacity called "Sparkify".
+Churn is another way to saying a customer cancellation.

+The goal of this is in the real world would be to use this to

 **Requirements**
 - Anaconda (Not required by recomended)